se7enxweb/exponential/README.md

 # eZ Publish Project Status

 **eZ Publish has made it beyond it's end of life in 2021 and survived.
 Current releases are primarily aimed at easing the requirements to support current versions of the PHP language like PHP 8.2, 8.3, 8.4 and beyond. **

+# Who is 7x

+[7x](https://se7enx.com) is the North American corporation driving The Continued General Use, Support, Development, Hosting, Design of eZ Publish Enterprise Open Source Content Management System in 2025.

+7x has been in busines supporting eZ Publish Website Customers and Projects for over 24 years.
+7x took over leadership of the project and it's development, support, adoption and community growth in 2023.

+7x represents a serious company leading the open source community based effort to improve eZ Publish and it's available community resources to help users continue to adopt and use the platform to deliver the very best in web applications websites and headless applications in the cloud.

+Previously before 2022, 7x was called Brookins Consulting who was the outspoken leader in the active eZ Publish Community and it's Portals for the past 24 years.

 # What is eZ Publish?